New year, but do it the old-fashioned way.

 When you outsource your cooking to others (by buying packaged food or eating out) you can’t know for sure what’s in a given product or how it’s made.
 Many foods that are marketed as “healthy” are often filled with cheap, highly processed, and lower quality ingredients (hello seed oils and refined, shelf-stable grains) to keep their costs low.

+We digress.
 By turning your back on processed and high sugar foods, you can break the addiction to sweets, greasy takeout – all of the things we typically “crave” when things get busy.
 Our palettes have become desensitized to sweet foods.
 After as little as one week of no added sugar, your palette will begin to register the sweetness of things like carrots, squash, and beets.
 Once you get in the habit of cooking, you can literally change your psychology about food!
 But more importantly, you prioritize your health – and that may be the most important way to use your time each week.